Yellows

 5. Brandywine Yellow The same year that I first trialed “Banana Legs“, right beside it I grew this one.
 Must have been something in the air that year!
 Production was grand, with the ground litterly covered solid, with this fine big golden yellow beefsteaks!
 Pure yellow fruits are flattened, oval/round, popping heavy-weights of 12-16oz.
 Flesh is typical “brandywine”, smooth, rich – sweet/acidic combo and meaty/juicy.
 Taste trials scored this one at 10/10!
 Plants are vigorous…5 ft.
 There are several forms of this one: 1) Platfoot Strain from seed saved by Gary Platfoot.
 Supposed to have improved attributes!
 2) Charlie Knoy of Bloomfield, IN. says his are larger (12-24oz)… of equal quality.
 Ind.
 80 days

-6. Bush Goliath (Gold) – I came across this one quite by accident!
+6. Bush Goliath (Gold) – Back for 2025!
+I came across this one quite by accident!
 I planted 2006 “Bush Goliath” a red form…..not knowing that another color existed.
 Bang!
 All that grew out was this astounding variety, with all the same fine qualities, but in deep gold!
 Here is (in my opinion…) a “tree-form” tomato variety.
 The stem was about an 1” in diameter, growing straight up ( a perfect 3 feet) with almost no branches to the sides.
 The leaves were true “rugose”- deep green, very healthy, quilted, heavy and large compared to all others.
 The production, was second to none.
 It offered 6 clusters of 5-6 beefsteak (semi-oval/round) fruits in each with each tomato weighing about 9 to 12 oz.!
 Super for the garden and maybe great for that special tomato on your patio.
 But be careful…it must be a big pot!
 Trials proved it still has it!
 Fruits were a good balance between sweet and acidic, but not too much of both.
 Determinate 75-80 days Pkt…$3.00

 7. Coyote – said to be a mild variety from Vera Cruz of Mexico.
 Very prolific, small yellow fruits, 1/2” perfectly round/grape-like, borne in huge clusters on low fine branches.
 Plants are not tall, < 2 ft. overall.
 BUT the production is massive…showing more fruit that leaves!
 Watch next year in the same place!
 Taste tests state: 8/10 !
 Ind.
 65 days